-The School’s policy on Special Education Needs and Disability (SEND) fully supports the SEND Code of Practice 2014 that came into effect from 1st September 2014; Inclusive Schooling of Children with Special Education Needs and the Disability Rights Code of Practice for Schools.
-Sir David Noble is the school governor with particular responsibility for special needs.
+Our policy fully supports the 2014 SEND Code of Practice; Inclusive Schooling of Children with Special Education Needs and the Disability Rights Code of Practice for Schools.

-You may contact Mrs Denney via the school office or on the contact us page of the website.
+The SENDCo at Hunton CE Primary School is Mrs. Denney.
+She is usually in school on Mondays and Tuesdays.
+You can contact Mrs Denney via the school office or on the contact us page of the website.